dmbarbour/wikilon/docs/AboutAO.md

 Each patch consists of a header and a body.
 The header is a simple sequence of secure hashes, each identifying another patch (hence forming a tree structure).
 The body is a sequence of `@word def` actions, each overwriting a prior definition for the specifified word.
 A word may be logically deleted by defining a trivial cycle, `@foo {%foo}`.
 The last update for a word's definition 'wins', whether that update occurs within the header or body.
 We might interpret each secure hash as logically inlining the identified patch.

 This representation allows for flexible dictionary structure and merge or update models, with a fair amount of structure sharing.
 Secure hashes implicitly have a global namespace, so sharing of dictionaries is easy, only requiring transmission of unknown hashes.
 Sharing of a cache between patches is feasible.

+Named dictionaries serve as the foundation for scalability and security, and are discussed in a later section.

 ### Secure Hash